 Publishing Your Blog

-Once you’ve built your blog, it will be formatted into the elements listed above.
-You will probably not be changing your header, footer or sidebars very often.
+Once you’ve built your blog, it will be formatted into the above elements.
+You will probably not change your header, footer, or sidebar very often.
 The most frequent additions you will make will be to your Blog Post element.
-That is where you will write new content, which you can save as a Draft, to come back to later or Publish.
+That is where you will write new content, which you can save as a Draft, to return to later or Publish.
 Once you hit publish, the new content will be online for anyone to see.

-It’s nice to know that most blogging platforms will let you revert posts back to Drafts, if you want to get a post off the internet for any reason.
-You should also be aware that there are places online which store records of content even after it has been deleted.
+It’s nice to know that most blogging platforms will let you revert posts back to Drafts if you want to get a post off the internet for any reason.
+You should also be aware that there are places online that store records of content even after it has been deleted.

 How do I get visitors to my blog?

-Okay, so now you have a domain name and your blog has a home.
+Okay, so now you have a domain name, and your blog has a home.
 You’ve used your hosting company’s website builder software to create an appealing blog and published content that makes you proud.
 All you need now are people to read it.
-While you can, and should, put your domain name on all of your emails and hard copy of any materials you give out to people in real life, the vast majority of people will find your blog through search engines like Google.
+While you can and should put your domain name on all of your emails and hard copies of any materials you give out to people in real life, the vast majority of people will find your blog through search engines like Google.